 Since the program began in 1995,

 Applicants must be U.S. citizens or Permanent U.S. residents and from an underrepresented community.
-Such communities include underrepresented minorities, including: African American, American Indian/Alaskan/Hawaiian, Cambodian, Hispanic/Latino, Hmong, Laotian, Vietnamese OR a 1st Generation college student OR from an economically disadvantaged background OR a student with a disability.
-Candidates must be undergraduates and although all undergrads meeting above guidelines are eligible, we prefer sophomores and juniors with a GPA of 3.0 or higher.
+Such communities include underrepresented minorities, including: African American, American Indian/Alaskan/Hawaiian, Cambodian, Hispanic/Latino, Hmong, Laotian, Vietnamese OR a 1st Generation college student OR from an economically disadvantaged background OR a student with a documented disability.
+Candidates must be undergraduates and although all undergrads meeting above guidelines are eligible.

 The application page is available November through February and is accessible at those times via the link at the top.